SamC95/Kotlin_NewsApp/README.md

 Some storyboards of the intended user interface for the application were created, representing some of the core activities in the application.

 #### Login & Create Account

+During development, I eventually opted to not include Apple login but this was a initially considered during the planning phase.

 <p float="left">
   <img src="https://github.com/SamC95/Kotlin_NewsApp/assets/132593571/56ed6097-6da4-4ee3-b07f-b5eb910e94ee" width="300" />